adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

       $ docker compose -f compose.yml -f with-tls.yml up --build -d

 #.
-Rerun the ``quickstart-docker-compose`` project:
+Rerun the ``quickstart-compose`` project:

    .. code-block:: bash

-      $ flwr run quickstart-docker-compose docker-compose-tls
+      $ flwr run quickstart-compose docker-compose-tls
       $ docker compose logs superexec -f

 Step 7: Add another SuperNode
 -----------------------------

-You can add more SuperNodes by duplicating the SuperNode definition in the ``compose.yml file``.
+You can add more SuperNodes by duplicating the SuperNode definition in the ``compose.yml`` file.

 Just make sure to give each new SuperNode service a unique service name like ``supernode-3``, ``supernode-4``, etc.